gkalpak/ng-maintain-utils/README.md

     - _cleanUper_: `CleanUper`
     - _utils_: `Utils`

-- **`GitUtils.DiffHighlighter`:** Enhances a diff by highlighting areas of interest.
-The implementation is loosely based on the idea of [diff-highlight][diff-highlight], although the matching heuristics are different.
+- **`GitUtils.DiffHighlighter`:** Can be used to enhance a diff by highlighting areas of interest.
+  The general implementation is loosely based on the idea of [diff-highlight][diff-highlight], although the matching heuristics and coloring (among other things) are different.

   It exposes the underlying streams via:

-  - `getInputStream(): PassThrough`
+  - `getInputStream(): stream.PassThrough`
-  - `getOutputStream(): PassThrough`
+  - `getOutputStream(): stream.PassThrough`

   Requires:
   - _styles?_: